Build planning

 This tier can be useful for first local LLM experiments, but model size, context length, quantization, runtime overhead, and benchmark evidence still decide real fit.

-When should a starter route use cloud testing?
+When should a starter build use cloud testing first?

-Use cloud testing when the target model is near the memory limit or when runtime support is still uncertain.
+Use cloud testing first when the target model is near the memory limit, runtime support is uncertain, or the local build would depend on guesswork rather than workload evidence.

 NEXT STEP